creativetimofficial/vue-material-dashboard-2/README.md

 - [Popper.js](https://popper.js.org/) - Kickass library used to manage poppers
 - [Charts Js](https://www.chartjs.org/) - Simple yet flexible JavaScript charting for designers & developers
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Vue Material Dashboard 2.
+You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!